Alex Bowman

 Alexander Michael Warren Bowman (born April 25, 1993) is an American professional stock car racing driver and team owner.
 He competes full-time in the NASCAR Cup Series, driving the No. 48 Chevrolet Camaro ZL1 for Hendrick Motorsports.
 He owns a Dirt Midget and Sprint car racing team, Alex Bowman Racing.
 He is known for a record six consecutive front-row starts in the Daytona 500, from 2018 to 2023, winning the pole in 2018, 2021, and 2023.

-He is known by many nicknames, the most predominant being Bowman the Showman.
-Denny Hamlin called him "just a hack" after a late-race collision at Martinsville in 2021 took Hamlin out of contention for the win.
+Bowman is known by many nicknames, the most predominant being Bowman the Showman.
+Denny Hamlin called him "just a hack" after late-race contact between the two at Martinsville in 2021 resulted in Hamlin being spun from the lead.
+Bowman would go on to win the race.
 Following a 2022 race at Las Vegas, Kyle Busch said Bowman was "all luck, no skill" after Bowman won the race by taking two tires on a pit stop during a late-race caution.

+Bowman is set to retire from full-time competition in the Cup Series after the 2027 season.